Sunesis Pharmaceuticals Inc. (SNSS) and OPKO Health Inc. (NASDAQ:OPK) Comparison side by side | New Business Observer

 |0.00

-In table 1 we can see Sunesis Pharmaceuticals Inc. and OPKO Health Inc.’s top-line revenue, earnings per share and valuation.
+In table 1 we can see Sunesis Pharmaceuticals Inc. and OPKO Health Inc.’s gross revenue, earnings per share and valuation.

 Profitability

-Table 2 provides us Sunesis Pharmaceuticals Inc. and OPKO Health Inc.’s return on equity, return on assets and net margins.
+Table 2 has Sunesis Pharmaceuticals Inc. and OPKO Health Inc.’s return on equity, return on assets and net margins.

 |Net Margins